vortexit07/autoshutdown/README.md

 | 5xx | Server side issue |

-## Contributing
+## <del> Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+<del> Pull requests are welcome.
+For major changes, please open an issue first
+<del> to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+<del> Please make sure to update tests as appropriate.